 I started it at the end of November and was just finishing weaving ends in at midnight on December 23rd at my parent’s house – my dad acting as lookout to make sure my mom didn’t come into the kitchen (we’re a family of night owls when we’re all home for the holidays).

 I’ve done an afghan like this before.
-Those of you who knew me back in the days of my old blog Lunaticraft will recognize this general design from my Eclectic Granny Square Blanket (link to ravelry page).
+Those of you who knew me back in the olden days will recognize this general design from my Eclectic Granny Square Blanket (link to ravelry page).

 (the blanket in question)